magdaprzybylska/top-movies/README.md

 - Python installed on your system.
 - A TMDb API key, which you can obtain by signing up at TMDb.
-- A PostgreSQL database (or other compatible database) and the corresponding database URI.
+- A SQLite database (or other compatible database) and the corresponding database URI.

 ## Installation
 1. Clone or download the project from the GitHub repository.